sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 - [`repos`](github.md#configuration)<br>A list of repositories in `owner/name` format.
 - [`orgs`](github.md#configuration)<br>A list of organizations (every repository belonging to the organization will be cloned).
-- [`repositoryQuery`](github.md#configuration)<br>A list of strings with three pre-defined options (`public`, `affiliated`, `none`, none of which are subject to result limitations), and/or a [GitHub advanced search query](https://github.com/search/advanced).
+- [`repositoryQuery`](github.md#configuration)<br>A list of strings with three predefined options (`public`, `affiliated`, `none`, none of which are subject to result limitations), and/or a [GitHub advanced search query](https://github.com/search/advanced).
 Note: There is an existing limitation that requires the latter, GitHub advanced search queries, to return [less than 1000 results](#repositoryquery-returns-first-1000-results-only).
 See [this issue](https://github.com/sourcegraph/sourcegraph/issues/2562) for ongoing work to address this limitation.
 - [`exclude`](github.md#configuration)<br>A list of repositories to exclude which takes precedence over the `repos`, `orgs`, and `repositoryQuery` fields.

 ### Private repositories